• TERMS OF USE

 Frustration in Aweil East as mobile money agents run out of cash

-JUBA – Residents of Aweil East County in South Sudan’s Northern Bahr el Ghazal State are expressing growing frustration as mobile money agents fail to provide cash withdrawals, leaving many unable to access funds sent by relatives and friends.
+AWEIL – Residents of Aweil East County in South Sudan’s Northern Bahr el Ghazal are growing increasingly frustrated as mobile money agents run out of cash, preventing customers from withdrawing funds sent by relatives and friends.

-The problem has been most visible in Wanyjok Town, where remittances sent through MTN’s MoMo service are piling up in accounts but cannot be converted into physical cash.
+The problem has been most visible in Wanyjok town, where transfers made through MTN MoMo have accumulated in user accounts but cannot be converted into physical cash, residents and agents said.

-Agents say they lack liquidity, while customers accuse them of abandoning a system that had been promoted as a reliable alternative to banks.
+Agents cite a lack of liquidity, while customers accuse them of abandoning a service that was promoted as a dependable alternative to banks.

-On Thursday, Deng Garang, a resident of Wanyjok, walked across the town in search of an agent to withdraw money sent by a family member.
-He returned home empty-handed.
+On Thursday, Deng Garang, a Wanyjok resident, said he walked across town searching for an agent to withdraw money sent by a family member but returned home empty-handed.

-A Wanyjok-based agent, Luol Deng, attributed the problem to a severe shortage of banknotes.
 “There is not enough money in circulation.
-The banks are running dry because the Central Bank lacks sufficient cash,” he said.
+The banks are running dry because the Central Bank lacks sufficient cash,” he told Sudans Post yesterday.
 “That makes us cautious.
 How can we give out the little we have when people don’t want to use electronic payments?”

-In July this year, the Central Bank of South Sudan declared mobile money a fully recognised and legal form of payment to ease business transactions as the country battles a protracted cash crisis.
+In July, the Central Bank of South Sudan formally recognised mobile money as a legal means of payment, a move aimed at easing transactions as the country grapples with a prolonged cash crisis.

-But the struggles to transition have been visible.
-According to Luol, most customers still insist on withdrawing physical cash rather than making payments electronically, undermining the cashless model.
+However, the transition to cashless payments has been uneven.
+Luol said most customers continue to insist on withdrawing physical cash rather than paying electronically, weakening the mobile money model.

-“Unless people begin using electronic payments in large numbers, mobile money cannot work here,” he noted.
+“Unless people begin using electronic payments in large numbers, mobile money cannot work here,” he said.

 Share this: